-Social Communication Anxiety Treatment (S-CAT) is the evidenced-based philosophy of treatment developed by Dr. Elisa Shipon-Blum and implemented only at the SMart Center.
-Dr. Shipon-Blum’s S-CAT has been studied by the Selective Mutism Research Institute (SMRI).
+Social Communication Anxiety Treatment® (S-CAT®) is the evidenced-based philosophy of treatment developed by Dr. Elisa Shipon-Blum and implemented only at the SMart Center.
+Dr. Shipon-Blum’s S-CAT® treatment method has been studied by the Selective Mutism Research Institute (SMRI).

-The S-CAT program has been effective for children, teens, and adults with Selective Mutism, social anxiety, extreme shyness, and related social communication issues.
+The S-CAT® program is effective for children, teens, and adults with Selective Mutism (SM), social anxiety, extreme shyness, and related social communication issues.

-Dr. Shipon-Blum has created the Stages of Stages of Social Communication Comfort Scale that describes the various stages of social communication that are possible for a child suffering from Selective Mutism.
-The Social Communication Bridge© illustrates this concept in a visual form.
+Dr. Shipon-Blum created the Stages of Social Communication Comfort Scale to describe the various stages of social communication that are possible for a child suffering from Selective Mutism.
+The Social Communication Bridge© (pictured right) illustrates this concept in a visual form.

-Research has been done via the Selective Mutism Research Institute (SMRI) with Dr. Evelyn Klein as the principal investigator that provides substantial evidence for the efficacy of S-CAT!
+Research conducted by the Selective Mutism Research Institute (SMRI), with Dr. Evelyn Klein as the principal investigator, provides substantial evidence for the efficacy of S-CAT®.
 View the published study synopsis here.

-A key principle of this treatment is understanding that children suffering from Selective Mutism change their level of social communication based on the setting and the expectations from others within a setting.
-A child with Selective Mutism will have difficulty socially engaging and communicating nonverbally (or may not be able to communicate at all) when feeling anxious or uncomfortable.
-For some children, mutism is the most noted symptom of this anxiety.
+A key principle of this treatment is understanding that children/teens and adults suffering from Selective Mutism change their stages of social communication based on the setting and the expectations from others within a setting.
+An individual with Selective Mutism may have difficulty socially engaging and communicating nonverbally (or may not be able to communicate at all) when feeling anxious or uncomfortable.
+For some, mutism is the most noted symptom of this anxiety.
 This usually means that they are able to engage nonverbally with others via their astute nonverbal skills (like professional mimes).
 These children are stuck in the nonverbal stage of communication and suffer from a subtype of SM called: Speech Phobia©.

 This subtype of SM demonstrates that although mutism is the most noted symptom in most of our children, it merely touches on the surface of what’s going on.
-A complete understanding of the child is necessary to develop an appropriate treatment plan, school based accommodations, and/or interventions.
+A complete understanding of the child/teen or adult is necessary to develop an appropriate treatment plan, school based accommodations, and/or interventions.

 According to Dr. Shipon-Blum’s work, after a complete evaluation (consisting of various parent and teacher assessment forms, parent and child interviews), treatment needs to address three key questions:

-- Why did this child develop SM? (influencing, precipitating, and maintaining factors)
+- Why did the child develop Selective Mutism? (influencing, precipitating, and maintaining factors)

 - Why does Selective Mutism persist despite past treatment and parent/teacher awareness?

-- What can be done at home, in school, and in the real world to help the child build the coping skills necessary to overcome his/her social communication challenges?
+- What can be done at home, in school, and in real world settings to help the child build the coping skills necessary to overcome his or her social communication challenges?

-So how do you help a child progress from nonverbal to verbal communication?
+How do you help a child progress from nonverbal to verbal communication?
 Time in the therapy office is simply not enough.
 The office setting is used to help prepare the child for the school and real work environments by developing strategies that help the child unlearn his/her conditioned behavior.
-Then, in the Real World and within the school setting, the strategies/interventions are implemented.
+Then, within the school and real world settings, the strategies/interventions are implemented.

-A key concept is that children with SM need to understand, feel in control of, and have choice in their treatment (age dependent).
+A key concept is that children/teens and adults with SM need to understand, feel in control of, and have choice in their treatment (age dependent).
 This is a critical component of S-CAT.

-Every child is different and therefore an individualized treatment plan needs to be developed that incorporates home (parent education, environmental changes), the child’s unique needs, and school modifications (teacher education, accommodations/interventions).
+Every child/teen/adult is different and therefore an individualized treatment plan needs to be developed that incorporates home (parent education, environmental changes), the child’s unique needs, and school modifications (teacher education, accommodations/interventions).

 By lowering anxiety, increasing self-esteem, and increasing communication and social confidence within a variety of real world settings, the child suffering in silence will develop the needed coping skills to enable for proper social, emotional and academic functioning.